AlexDev404/Aurora-backend/README.md

 This repo includes the backend code for Aurora, with accounts, parties, XMPP, and more.

-NOTE: We'd appreciate if you didn't rehost Aurora (because they're ashamed of it), using it in a localhost environment is fine, and credit would be appreciated, thanks!
+NOTE: We'd appreciate if you didn't rehost Aurora (because we're ashamed of it), using it in a localhost environment is fine, and credit would be appreciated, thanks!

 ## Installation
 1) Install MongoDB from [here](https://www.mongodb.com/try/download/community).